nrinaudo/kantan.xpath/docs/src/main/tut/metacritic.md

 "<root><node>text</node></root>".asNode
 ```

-Note that the return value is actually wrapped in a [`DecodeResult`], which you can correctly think of as a specialised
+Note that the return value is actually wrapped in a [`LoadingResult`], which you can correctly think of as a specialised
 version of [`Option`].

 More interesting for our purposes, there is a default [`XmlSource`] instance for [`URI`], which allows us to turn any